Welcome to COMM graduate study at CSUF!

 If you are new to CSUF (studied elsewhere for your undergrad degree):

 Examine all the blue tabs, above, of this Library Guide: they will introduce you to the best library resources for your study.
 Then keep reading, below, for more information relevant to you at the graduate level.
-You can also learn all about the library's resources & services at the library's homepage by clicking the items on the light blue bar:
+You can also learn all about the library's resources & services at the library's homepage.

 If you already attended CSUF as an undergrad: